 Now we can calculate the Simple Payback Period, in terms of the number of business days required to recoup the investment in a Stainless 6 Forge, by dividing the cost of the Forge by the marginal profit per day.

-Open 5 days a week, 50 days is only ten weeks... or two-and-a-half months.
+Open 5 days a week, 75 days is less than four months.

-So when we say that purchase of a Stainless 6 Forge will pay for itself in less than 6 months, we're more than doubling this estimate, to account for start up time, marketing time, and things like free initial sessions.
+So when we say that purchase of a Stainless 6 Forge will pay for itself in less than 6 months, we're accounting for start up time, marketing time, and things like free initial sessions.